Overview

 - Estimated tenure reduction: approximately 18 months

-Use the loan-prepayment-calculator-india to model exact savings for your loan amount, rate, and prepayment timing.
-Earlier prepayments save more because the interest clock runs longest on any amount prepaid early.
+The loan-prepayment-calculator-india models exact savings for your loan amount, rate, and prepayment timing.
+Earlier prepayments save more, because the interest clock runs longest on any amount prepaid early.

 Why Amortization Front-Loads Interest

-The front-loading of interest is not arbitrary — it is a mathematical consequence of charging interest on the outstanding balance.
-When the balance is at its maximum (month 1), the largest possible interest amount is deducted first, leaving the smallest slice for principal reduction.
-As the balance shrinks, interest shrinks, and the principal portion grows.
+The front-loading of interest isn't arbitrary; it's a mathematical consequence of charging interest on the outstanding balance.
+When the balance sits at its maximum in month 1, the largest possible interest amount gets deducted first, leaving the smallest slice for principal reduction.
+As the balance shrinks, interest shrinks with it, and the principal portion grows.

-This has a practical implication: refinancing or making prepayments early in the loan tenure delivers the biggest savings.
-A prepayment at month 12 saves more than the same prepayment at month 120, because month-12 prepayment eliminates interest that would have compounded over 228 remaining months, versus only 120 months.
+There's a practical implication here: refinancing or making prepayments early in the loan tenure delivers the biggest savings.
+A prepayment at month 12 saves more than the same prepayment at month 120, because the month-12 prepayment eliminates interest that would have compounded over 228 remaining months, versus only 120 months for the later one.

-It also explains why borrowers who refinance a 10-year-old home loan to a lower rate are sometimes disappointed — a large share of the interest on that loan was already paid in the first decade.
-The remaining balance is smaller, so the absolute saving from a lower rate is reduced.
+This also explains why borrowers who refinance a 10-year-old home loan to a lower rate sometimes feel disappointed.
+A large share of the interest on that loan was already paid off in the first decade, so the remaining balance is smaller, and the absolute saving from a lower rate shrinks along with it.

 EMI vs Principal-Only vs Interest-Only Payments

-Standard Indian home loans use the reducing-balance EMI method described above — the same fixed payment every month, with a shifting split.
-Two alternative structures sometimes appear in specialised products:
+Standard Indian home loans use the reducing-balance EMI method described above: the same fixed payment every month, with a shifting split.
+Two alternative structures show up in specialised products occasionally:

-- Interest-only payments: The borrower pays only interest each month; the full principal is due at maturity.
+- Interest-only payments: The borrower pays only interest each month, and the full principal comes due at maturity.
 Common in some overdraft products and construction-phase loans.
-No amortization occurs — the outstanding balance stays unchanged.
+No amortization occurs here; the outstanding balance stays unchanged.

-For virtually all retail home, car, and personal loans in India, you are on the standard EMI amortization schedule described in this guide.
+For virtually all retail home, car, and personal loans in India, you're on the standard EMI amortization schedule described in this guide.

 Key Terms